Parasomnias are unusual behaviors that occur just before falling asleep, during sleep, or when waking up.

-Not getting enough sleep and behaving in ways that are not conducive to sleep (see Changes in Behavior to Improve Sleep) can make sleepwalking more likely.
+Not getting enough sleep and behaving in ways that are not conducive to sleep (see Sidebar 2: Changes in Behavior to Improve Sleep) can make sleepwalking more likely.
 For example, consuming caffeine, exercising, or watching an exciting television show before bedtime may trigger sleepwalking.

 Usually, no specific treatment is necessary unless sleepwalking results in injury.
 Taking measures to improve sleep may help.
 For example, near bedtime, people should avoid doing anything that stimulates them (such as consuming caffeine).
 Leaving a light on in the bedroom or adjacent hall sometimes reduces the tendency to sleepwalk.
 The sleepwalker can be gently led back to bed.
 Forcibly awakening the sleepwalker may provoke an agitated reaction and is not advised.
 Obstacles or breakable objects in the sleepwalker's potential path should be removed, and windows should be kept closed and locked.
 Alarms to awaken people when they leave their bed can be used.
 Benzodiazepines, particularly clonazepam, usually help.